 Instead, get him something he’ll really love — and use — without busting your budget.

-Gift Ideas Under $20
+Christmas Gift Ideas Under $20

 1. A Special Book

 If Dad’s a reader, give him a handpicked book.
-If sports are his thing, he’ll love “Dad’s Playbook” by Tom Limbert.
+If sports is his thing, he’ll love “Dad’s Playbook” by Tom Limbert.
 It contains fatherly wisdom from some of the best coaches of all time.

-2. A Gift Set of Craft Beers & Handmade Coasters
+2. A Gift Set of Craft Beers

 For the dad who appreciates a good beer, get him a case of his favorite.
 Give this gift an extra-special touch and mix and match a six-pack of unique craft beers at a local grocery store like Trader Joe’s.